 Zero Emission Zones (ZEZs) such as Oxford's should be reworked with general access restrictions that address all the harms done by motor vehicles, not just tailpipe emissions.
+In particular, Oxford's fails to address either particulate air pollution or road danger.

 The goals of Oxford's ZEZ are to "improve the air quality in Oxford and reduce traffic" by "encouraging people to switch to low and zero emission vehicles" and "making other positive changes to their travel behaviour".